ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/01-terminology.md

 :   An *in-place* sorting algorithm modifies the input array directly and does not build a new array for the sorted result.
     Usually one also requires that the algorithm does not allocate too much extra space while operating, where "not too much" can mean at most logarithmic extra memory in the size of the array.
-    One sorting algorithm which is *not* in-place is Mergesort (see @sec:mergesort), while most other algorithms are.
+    One sorting algorithm which is *not* in-place is Mergesort (see @sec:sorting-2:mergesort), while most other algorithms are.